ay-b/docker-healthcheck/README.md

 Using `upx -9 healthcheck` will leave a little bigger binary but startup will be about 55ms.
 [Source for these tricks](https://stackoverflow.com/questions/4523920/how-do-i-update-a-formula-with-homebrew)

-The binary added to the repo just for convenience.
+# Download binary
+Download pre-compiled binary from the [Releases page](https://github.com/ay-b/docker-healthcheck/releases)